projekt-z-io/IO/README.md

 #requirements.txt - this is where you store your package dependancies, you can use pip

-#yourappenv - your virtual environment for development
+#env - your virtual environment for development